hr0g/C2/README.md

 **Step 5:**

 Enjoy your commands in the host terminal and control your client as terminal.

-For example:
+#

+# Test

 Connected to the server.